Logo

 Participating in investigations or proceedings related to fair housing violations.

-State laws, such as those in California, may provide additional remedies and protections for residents facing HOA retaliation.
+California law may provide additional remedies and protections for residents facing HOA retaliation.

 Legal Consequences For Discriminatory And Retaliatory Behavior